gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

    target nodes.
 We then do blocking no-op AMs to the affected nodes to force visibility later, but this support is believed to be incomplete at present.
-In particular, while we force atomic visibility before on-stmts, we don't force it before local task creations.
+In particular, while we force atomic visibility before executeOn AMs for on-statements, we don't force it before local task creations.
 This would benefit from support through `chpl_rmem_consist_*()`, similar to the regular PUT case.

    The remaining three cases generally have the same form.
 The only thing that differs among them is the point in comm layer processing